gerardocampo/hcjson2humanreadable/README.md

 Just a quick one-off py script to format json file from Hipchat logs/history to stdout in a human readable format.

+## Requirements:

+- Python 3. ***  Does not work with Python2.
+- The json file from Hipchat to parse.

 ## Quick instructions:

 1. Get your json file either from hipchat support or from the Hipchat RESTful API.
 See https://www.hipchat.com/docs/apiv2 and https://developer.atlassian.com/server/hipchat/about-the-hipchat-rest-api/ for more information, if needed.